 The majority of our clients entering these agreements pre-marriage or at the commencement of a new de facto relationship do so in order to protect their children’s inheritances from claims from their new spouse or to ensure their own inheritance or separate wealth is not the subject of a later settlement in favour of the new spouse.

-In some circumstances parties upon separation will choose to enter a Binding Financial Agreement, usually owing to the what and how of the settlement terms, their preference being not to require the courts approval, something required with an Application for Consent Orders.
+In some circumstances parties upon separation will choose to enter a Binding Financial Agreement, usually owing to the what and how of the settlement terms, their preference being not to require court approval, something required with an Application for Consent Orders.

 This also allows flexibility in the settlement terms between the parties and allows them to finalise their agreement without the Court’s approval, something that is not always provided for a number of reasons.